rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ## <a name="changelog"></a> Changelog

 ### 7.1.0 (in-progress)
-* SDKCF-5256: Added sending of impression events to a custom account.
+* SDKCF-5256: Added sending of impression events with campaign details to analytics account.
-  - Added build time config to set custom event.
-Please see [custom account](#custom-account) section for details.

 ### 7.0.0 (2022-04-25)
 * SDKCF-4941: **Breaking Changes:** Updated configuration API to align with iOS.